Comcast/go-leaderelection/README.md

 Given that leadership election is an asynchronous process clients should start the election as a goroutine as shown below.
 All events pertaining to the status of an election are communicated via channels.
 So the typical pattern is for a client to monitor the election status in a `for/select` loop as shown below.

+    // Each candidation should register interest in participating for an election candidate, err := NewElection(zkConn, "/election", "myhostname")
+    ...
     // Each candidate should begin their participation in the
     // by starting a goroutine.
     go candidate.ElectLeader()